Year | University Policies | University Practices | Student Union Policies | Student Union Practices |

 2018 | a | b | d | c |

-Bishop’s University’s Mission Statement states:
+Bishop’s University’s Mission Statement includes the following:

 We invite our students, who come from Quebec, across Canada, and around the world, to practice the respectful and informed dialogue that sustains democracy, to exercise the rights and responsibilities of good citizenship and to realize their potential for leadership.